numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 In the context of black-box optimization, the **runtime** to reach a target value, measured in number of function evaluations, satisfies all requirements.
-Runtime is well-interpretable and meaningful with respect to the real-world as it represents time needed to solve a problem.
-Measuring number of function evaluations avoids the shortcomings of CPU measurements that depend on parameters like the programming language, coding style, machine used to run the experiment, etc. that are difficult or impractical to control.
+Runtime is well-interpretable and meaningful with respect to the real-world as it represents time needed to solve a problem. [#]_ Measuring number of function evaluations avoids the shortcomings of CPU measurements that depend on parameters like the programming language, coding style, machine used to run the experiment, etc., that are difficult or impractical to control.

 .. [#] A variable which lives on a ratio scale has a meaningful zero,